How to Trade Classic Bullish Divergence and Bearish Divergence - Classical Bullish Divergence vs Classical Bearish Divergence

 Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a trading signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upward crossover signal, while for a bearish classic divergence signal the trader should wait for the Moving average crossover system to give a downward bearish crossover trading signal.

-By combining the classic divergence trading signals with other technical indicators this way, a currency trader will be able to avoid whipsaws when it comes to trading the classic diverging signals, because the trader will wait until the market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.
+By combining the classic divergence trading signals with other technical indicators this way, a currency trader will be able to avoid whipsaws when it comes to trading the classic divergence signals, because the trader will wait until the market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.